Table of Contents

 *Please note that Google sets a default label goog-dm when made using deployment manager.

-Benefits of GCP Deployment Manager
+Benefits of Google Cloud Deployment Manager

-Instead of going through the process of creating resources, Deployment Manager allows you to define the resources you want.
+Instead of going through the process of creating resources, Google Deployment Manager allows you to define the resources you want.
 This allows you to concentrate on defining what you want to develop rather than on the details of deployment.

 Deployment Manager contains significant advantages when it comes to allocating resources to your GCP environment, such as: